skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 Creating concurrent execution units was easy, as done for the static file server on port 8081 while the UI runs on 8080.
 I like the sort of C like resemblance and the way objects are referenced.
 The object-method chaining is kind of neat, but hindered readability at first.
+Go almost makes me wish I was back to work as a code monkey.

 Wonder about using the USB RS-485 interface on a Mac and building for macos.
 Just a thought, no serious interest in doing it.